journal-club/wiki-data/fests/pearl/events/masterstroke.md

 <!-- TITLE: Masterstroke -->
 <!-- SUBTITLE: Bring out the artist in you. -->

+This is an online event.
+Bring out the artist in you!
+Submit an artwork based on the given themes.
 # Themes
 Depends year to year .